tahzib-e-alindo/taskManager/README.md

 # taskManager
-MediusWare Assessment Project Using Django
+Task Manager Project Using Django.
+Implementation of CRUD operation and Django REST API.